viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

 **Values**
 Ambitious- I want to be a more capable person who is fully independent and does not nee the help of others.

+The feeling of being able to achieve something you never knew was possible is enpowering and makes you feel like you can achieve anything.

+This is one of the main reasons I love rock climbing everyday I get to go there and try something that I then get better everyday.
+The